Why and how long do I have to wait for a RTK FIX?

 Did you know everyone could survey and perform stakeouts with GPS?

-Read more about the UNI-GR1, a universal RTK GNSS Receiver.
+Read more about the UNI-GRx, a universal RTK GNSS Receiver.
 Digital surveying and performing stakeouts is now easier than ever.
 Available in a complete package and ready to use worldwide.

 The signals